pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-code-organization-and-stacks/index.md

 ## Viewing the first iteration of Zephyr's code

 You can view the first iteration of Zephyr's Pulumi and application code---the iteration that corresponds to the decisions described in this blog post---by navigating to [this GitHub repository](https://github.com/pulumi/zephyr-app/).
-From the branch/tag dropdown, switch from the "main" branch to viewing the "original" tag.
+From the branch/tag dropdown, switch from the `main` branch to viewing the [`blog/original`](https://github.com/pulumi/zephyr-app/tree/blog/original/) branch.

 From that GitHub repository, you can also choose to deploy the Pulumi code yourself.
 Full instructions for deploying the code are found in the repository.